Goldman Sachs CEO gets $16.2 million pay package

 Using the SEC's calculation of 2011 pay, which includes previous years' awards that vested in 2011, Cohn, Viniar and Weinberg received $15.8 million last year, while Evans received $15.7 million.

-The grant for the years 2012 through 2015 has been cut to an initial amount of $3 million, with 50 percent of that paid for each metric.
-Goldman's compensation committee also gave itself discretion in both programs to extend the performance periods by five years.

-The ROE and book value targets appeared easily attainable when they were being established in late 2010, but Goldman's return on equity has fallen sharply since then.
-In 2011, adjusted ROE was just 5.9 percent, compared with levels above 30 percent before the financial crisis.

-(Reporting By Lauren Tara LaCapra; additional reporting by Jessica Toonkel and Jed Horowitz; Editing by Gerald E. McCormick, Tim Dobbyn and John Wallace)
+(Reporting By Lauren Tara LaCapra; Editing by Gerald E. McCormick and Tim Dobbyn)